Meet the team. We're here to help.

 Partner, Proof Consulting

 Andy is the ultimate left brain/right brain combo.
 He fell in love with programming as a kid, then art and design in high school.
 But when the world wide web hit in 1995, he taught himself HTML, started designing websites, then large-scale templating tools, and finally came full-circle back to programming.
-As Senior Software Developer, Andy is both a designer and a programmer, so he can do the work of two (or twenty), often finding robust ways to integrate FileMaker systems with web solutions.
+As a Senior Software Developer, Andy is both a designer and a programmer, so he can do the work of two (or twenty), often finding robust ways to integrate FileMaker systems with web solutions.
 He keeps his interest in art alive with printmaking and visual arts.
 He's also really into the history and playing of the 5-string banjo; he is a member of the American Banjo Fraternity and sometimes plays with The Hardtacks, whose website is civilwarfolkmusic.com,

 which kind of says it all.

-As Team Lead, Colleen says she's happy to do anything for anyone except get them juice.
+As a team leader, Colleen says she's happy to do anything for anyone except get them juice.
 She's into process and communication skills, and it seems to work as she's maintained working relationships with the bulk of her clients for anywhere from four to eighteen years.
 Colleen is lauded in the industry as one of the co-creators of The Separation Model.
 In her work, she likes to make people's professional lives better.
 "It's not exciting, but it's fulfilling," she says.
 She also likes to go boating, walking, and to create things.
 Did we mention she loves FileMaker?

 Support & Implementation Associate